How does this medication work? What will it do for me?

 - have viral infections of the external ear, including chicken pox and herpes simplex

-- have an ear infection caused by yeast or fungi
+- have an ear infection caused by yeast, fungi, or parasites

 What side effects are possible with this medication?